Sapiosonic/Sapiosonic/README.md

 ## Hi, Welcome To My Github Repo!

 My name is Radamés, a student from Brazil who's currently enrolled in an Associate degree on Internet-based Systems.
-I've just finished 6 months of in-depth, on-campus training on Web Development with Angular on the client side and Java powered by Spring Boot in the server side.
+I've just finished 6 months of in-depth, on-campus training on Web Development with Angular on the client side and Java powered by Spring Boot on the server side.

 Also, I'm a student in StartSe Tech Academy, an online 3-month training covering Coding fundamentals, Javascript, Front-end building blocks, Node.js fundamentals and SQL.